If you love camping, you probably think of taking your dog with you from time to time, and who could blame you?

 You want to look for shoes that will be comfortable, but also something that’s functional, and durable.
 Also, make sure they’re water-resistant and provide your dog with good paw protection and grip.

-Tip: Let your dog try his boots on and get used to them before the trip.
+Quick Tip: Let your dog try his boots on and get used to them before the trip.

 12. BONUS: Wireless Fence System